adarsh1814/Joke-Generator/README.md

 #Features
 Fetches random jokes from a third-party API.
 Simple and intuitive user interface.
-Light-weight and easy to deploy.
+Lightweight and easy to deploy.